renorris/vintagestory-restic/README.md

 ## Overview

-This project provides a Docker image that runs a Vintage Story dedicated server with built-in backup automation.
-The backup system converts the game's SQLite-based savegame format into a directory structure specifically designed to maximize Restic's content-addressable deduplication, significantly reducing storage requirements for incremental backups.
+Run a Vintage Story dedicated server with built-in backup automation.
+The backup system converts the game's SQLite-based savegame format into a directory structure designed to help Restic's deduplication algorithm, which should help reduce the size of diff-based backups.

 > [!WARNING]
 > This project is experimental and should be properly vetted if you want to use this on a high-stakes server where not losing your savefile is paramount.